laojala/robot_docker_demo/README.md

 # Robot Framework CI Demo

-Project demonstrates how to setup Continous Integration for Robot Frameowrk tests using [GitHub Actions](https://docs.github.com/en/actions).
+This project demonstrates how to setup Continous Integration for Robot Framework tests using [GitHub Actions](https://docs.github.com/en/actions).

 ## Use Cases